As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 The aluminium frame provides a gap between the campervan roof and the underside of the business end of the solar cells.

-Because solar panels work more efficiently when they are cool, this air gap helps improve energy harvesting in hot climates.
+Because solar panels work more efficiently when cool, this air gap helps improve performance in hot climates.

 Remember the frame will probably add a little over an inch to your vehicle’s overall height.